 When you come across something challenging, how do you react?
 Let’s take math as an example.
 Many people believe their struggles in math are due to “not having a math brain.”
 Others, however, keep plugging away until they figure it out and logarithms are a piece of cake.

 The former types of people have “fixed” mindsets, while the latter types have “growth” mindsets.
 And it’s this growth mindset that can help you reap benefits in many areas in life – including analytics.
 Let’s take a look.

 What is a growth mindset?

-I first became interested in learning more about growth mindsets because I’ve been hearing a lot about them at my daughters’ schools.
-One of my daughters is in a personalized learning program (or a “flipped classroom”) and her teachers place a high emphasis on the kids developing certain habits to succeed – one of which is having a growth mindset.
-Another daughter’s teacher talks to her class about the importance of having a growth mindset as the kids tackle engineering and other STEM challenges.
+I first became interested in learning more about growth mindsets when teachers at my daughters’ schools started to talk about them.
+Several years ago, one of my daughters participated in a personalized learning program (or a “flipped classroom”) and her teachers placed a high emphasis on the kids developing certain habits to succeed – one of which was having a growth mindset.
+Another former teacher would talk to her class about the importance of having a growth mindset as the kids tackled engineering and other STEM challenges.

 According to Carol Dweck, the psychologist who coined the term, “In a growth mindset, people believe that their most basic abilities can be developed through dedication and hard work – brains and talent are just the starting point.
 This view creates a love of learning and a resilience that is essential for great accomplishment.”

 Not only can individuals have growth mindsets, but organizations can have them too.
 In a Harvard Business Review article, Dweck says, “When entire companies embrace a growth mindset, their employees report feeling far more empowered and committed; they also receive far greater organizational support for collaboration and innovation.
 In contrast, people at primarily fixed-mindset companies report more of only one thing: cheating and deception among employees, presumably to gain an advantage in the talent race.”